Sensible-Alternative Naturopathic Clinic

 bp2

-Women with low blood pressure syndrome may also develop acne (because the nervous system is closely tied to skin), and weight gain on lower belly due to depleted DHEA and testosterone.
+Women with low blood pressure syndrome may also develop acne (because the nervous system is closely tied to the skin), and weight gain on lower belly due to depleted DHEA and testosterone.

 The syndrome is also associated with migraine headaches, candida overgrowth, and interestingly, the formation of thyroid antibodies (as in Hashimoto's thyroid disease).